Accessible Capacity of Secondary Users: Conclusion

 \section{Conclusion}

 In this paper, we have presented a new problem formulation for the GIFC with primary users and secondary users.
 We defined the accessible capacity as the maximum rate at which the secondary users can communicate reliably without affecting the error performance requirement by the primary users.
-By modeling the primary encoder as a generalized trellis code~(GTC), we have derived upper and lower bounds on the accessible capacity.
-We have also revealed the relationships between the accessible capacity and the conventional capacity region of the GIFC.
-For some special cases, these bounds can be computed by the BCJR algorithm.
-The numerical results show us that, either as expected or interestingly, \begin{itemize} \item at a fixed coding rate $R_1$, better primary encoders guarantee not only higher quality of the primary links but also higher accessible rates of the secondary users; \item primary users with lower transmission rates may allow higher accessible rates; \item the accessible capacity does not always increase with the transmission power of the secondary transmitter. \end{itemize}
+Upper and lower bounds on the accessible capacity were derived and evaluated using the BCJR algorithm.
+Numerical results were also provided to illustrate the dependence of the accessible capacity on parameters.

+[The Discrete Finite State Channel and Theorem~4.6.1 in~\cite{Gallager68}] In this appendix, we re-state Gallager's Theorem~4.6.1~\cite{Gallager68}, which is used to prove Lemma~2 in Sec.~\ref{SubsecTriIM}.